mthiim/GeneCrypt/README.md

 # GeneCrypt

-This is the source code for the GeneCrypt entry for the Google Confidential Computing Challenge.
+This is the source code for the GeneCrypt entry for the Confidential Computing Challenge.
 Try out the running application at https://genecrypt.thiim.net/.
-Below is described how to build and run the application from source.
+In the following, it is described how to build and run the application from source.

 The application consists of two main parts: the GeneCrypt backend application and the Asylo enclave and host driver which is used by the backend application.
 Both are stored in this repo.

+The descriptions below assume that Maven and Docker have already been installed.

 ## The backend database

-The application uses a [MongoDB](https://www.mongodb.com/) database for storing the user genomes etc.
+The application uses a [MongoDB](https://www.mongodb.com/) database for storing the user genomes and keys.

 To easily launch a MongoDB instance, use (data will be stored in `~/data` folder):